-On a cluster running the Windows operating system, all nodes must belong to a common domain or directory model.
+On a cluster running the Microsoft[®] Windows[®] operating system, all nodes must belong to a common domain or directory model.
 The following configurations are supported:

-- All nodes are member servers in an Active Directory domain. - All nodes are domain controllers in an Active Directory domain. - One or more nodes are a domain controller in an Active Directory and the remaining nodes are member servers.
+- All nodes are member servers in an Active Directory[®] domain. - All nodes are domain controllers in an Active Directory domain. - At least one node is a domain controller in an Active Directory and the remaining nodes are member servers.